jackie-dai/Project-1-Overhaul/Section1_CreatingPlayer/section1.md

 If you press Play, you will now see that if you attack, the player will pause for a brief moment before resuming movement.

 You should also see the `anim` variable sprinkled around in the code.
 This will take care of the animation side of the player, which we have already provided for you.

+{: .note}
+> Make sure you are constantly saving your project using either `Ctrl+S` or `File > Save` whenever you make changes to it.
+Unity can crash at any time, so saving frequently can reduce the damage done to your progress when these unlikely scenarios may occur.